DawnDeMeo/StockApp/README.md

 Please run PopulateTablesWithData before running SimpleStocksUi to ensure the tables are created and contain the correct field names.

-The Resources folder contains a sample stock_info.xml file to use to test option 4 - uploading an XML file to the local db.
+The resources folder contains a sample stock_info.xml file which can be used to test option 4 - uploading an XML file to the local db.

 ## Limitations